 - Substance use: If your teen is using alcohol, cannabis, or other substances to cope, ask who is treating that directly.
 Equine sessions may improve engagement, but substance-related risk still needs its own treatment plan.

-- Trauma symptoms: A horse setting may give your teen a place to practice trust, boundaries, and staying present.
-Trauma-focused therapy should remain central when trauma is driving symptoms.
+- Trauma symptoms: A horse setting may give your teen a lower-pressure place to practice tolerating discomfort and noticing when she feels unsafe.
+That can support trauma-focused therapy, but it does not replace it.

 - Depression and shutdown: Activity and connection may get a depressed teen moving again, but watch the day-to-day pattern.
 If sleep, school, eating, or safety keep getting worse, the level of care may need to change.